GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/f5-bigip/f5-bigip-ha-active-deployment/README.md

 - Run `terraform init, terraform apply`
 - At startup, the F5 VMs should download some software and reboot twice.
 Check the serial console logs to make sure everything works as expected and no errors occur.

-Please, refer to the [module documentation](./f5-bigip/README.md) for variables definitions and further module customizations.
+Please, refer to the [blueprint documentation](../f5-bigip-ha-active/README.md) for variables definitions and further module customizations.

 ## Access the F5 machines through IAP tunnels